Saga (comics): Plot

 In the second Volume, more is revealed about Marko's parents and his upbringing and his initial time with Alana.
 Marko's ex-fiancée, Gwendolyn, makes her debut, helping the Will rescue the slave girl on Sextillion in exchange for assurance that he will kill Marko.
 They rescue her, killing several hired guns of Sextillion in the process.
 The girl, like all natives of Phang, the comet where she was born, has the power to hear the "voices" of objects which, because Gwendolyn has a pendant which was part of a set with Marko and Alana's wedding rings, she can use to track Marko and Alana.
 Marko and his mother Klara travel to the nearby planet that Izabel was banished to, getting into an argument about Alana in the process.
-They learn that it is not actually a planet, but the nearly hatched egg of a type of destructive celestial being called a Time Suck.
+They learn that it is not actually a planet, but the nearly hatched egg of a type of destructive celestial being called a Timesuck.
 In the Treehouse, Alana and Barr fight, and Alana learns that Barr has a magic-resistant terminal illness before he uses a sleep spell to knock her out.
-Marko and Klara find Izabel just as the Time Suck begins to hatch and Gwendolyn, The Will, Lying Cat and the girl close in on the treehouse.
+Marko and Klara find Izabel just as the Timesuck begins to hatch and Gwendolyn, The Will, Lying Cat and the girl close in on the treehouse.
 Gwendolyn tries to take the Will's ship closer to the Treehouse, ignoring the danger of the Timesuck, and nearly causing the Girl's death in the process.
 To protect the Treehouse from the Timesuck, Barr is forced to use the last of his strength on a spell, causing his heart to give out.
 Marko and Klara arrive back on the ship just as he dies.